 Enameling

-Another feature of Sanjo Special Casting cookware is the enameling on their Unilloy Dutch ovens and casseroles dishes.
-Unlike their French counterparts, Unilloy has enameling on the rim of the lid and pot.
+Another feature of Sanjo Special Casting cookware is the enamel on their Unilloy Dutch ovens and casserole dishes.
+Unlike their French counterparts, Unilloy has enamel on the rim of the lid and pot.

 Detailing